 The health and safety of you, our staff and clients are our utmost priority.
 Thus, the Behavioral Health Administration (BHA) is closely monitoring the latest developments of COVID-19 and has begun to prepare for all possibilities.
-We are currently working on migrating this information to the Behavioral Health and Homelessness Statewide Unified Response Group (BHHSURG).
+You can find more information related to these topics and others on the Behavioral Health and Homelessness Statewide Unified Response Group (BHHSURG) website.
 Please check back regularly.

 Service-Related Questions, Answers, & Instructions

 Can we use telehealth for Initial Mental Health Evaluations?

 Yes.
 The CAMHD is encouraging telehealth as the default method for conducting IMHEs.
 If possible, we would like the family to stay at home while the IMHE interview is happening.
 Providers should inform families of the risks and benefits of using telehealth.
 The risks include that clinical important information could be missed due to not being physically present with the clinician.
 The CAMHD believes that for most cases telehealth will not impact the ability of the clinician to obtain the most important information during a virtual IMHE.
 The CAMHD also believes that most clients can be safely assessed from an IMHE from their homes or other community locations so coming into the family guidance center is not necessary in most cases.

 Does the CAMHD have a recommendation for what should be included in a telehealth consent form?

 A conventional consent form for services is required for all treatment.
 Telehealth can be added as a service modality to your existing form.
 Sample: “The family agrees to services offered via telehealth, defined as secure video and audio, in addition to in-person sessions.”